I had a divorce mediation client who loved to win.

 Eventually, they began to frame discussions differently.
 They generated some solutions that would never have been considered — or even identified — if they stayed exclusively in the winning v. losing mindset.

-My mediation clients had learned how to win more arguments.
+My high conflict mediation clients had learned how to win more arguments.
 There just was no loser as part of the equation!

 What other ways can staying out of the winning/losing paradigm can lead to you to “winning?”